floooh/floooh.github.io/_posts/2020-08-23-sokol-bindgen.md

 An example:

-I had been working with OpenGL for decades before I discovered an interesting property of the OpenGL API:
+I had been working with OpenGL for decades before I noticed an interesting property of the OpenGL API:

 OpenGL has no data structures.
 None at all.